Alert Settings Screens

 Setting Up System Email

-An automatic script sends a nightly email containing important information such as disk health to the administrator account.
-For fast awareness and resolution of critical issues, configure TrueNAS to send these emails to the remote email account for the administrator.
+An automatic script sends a nightly email containing important information such as disk health to configured recipients.
+For fast awareness and resolution of critical issues, configure TrueNAS system email with the recipient addresses that should receive these notifications.

-TrueNAS mails Scrub Task issues and S.M.A.R.T. reports separately to the address configured in those services.
+TrueNAS mails Scrub Task issues separately to the address configured in those services.

 SNMP